Prescriptive and prohibitive rules of hygiene. Social norms

 Aggressive behavior

-Custom - traditionally established order of behavior
+Custom is a traditionally established order of behavior

 custom ritual rite

-Habit - stereotype of behavior
+Habit – behavioral stereotype

-customs- rules or patterns of action approved by society
+Customs- rules or patterns of action approved by society

-rite- a set of actions established by custom or ritual
+Ritual- a set of actions established by custom or ritual

 ceremony

-1. Rules regulate relations between people.
+1.Rules regulate relationships between people.

 2. Serve as standards, models of behavior

-social norms- sanctions
+Social norms- sanctions

 punitive nature _ __encouraging nature

-fine, reprimand, search applause, rewarding, premium
+fine, reprimand, search, applause, award, bonus

-IV Homework &5 pp. 64, 66-67, retelling
+IV Homework &5 p.64, 66-67, retelling

 Practical task .